We carry out transport surveys to support the development of:

 Most of the traffic flow data we collect is produced from automatic traffic counts or manual classified counts.

-- Automatic Traffic Counters (ATC) of which there are 424 count sites located across the county.
-These predominately cover the major A and B road network along with some more heavily trafficked unclassified roads (for further information on the M40, A34 and A43 please refer to Highways England)
+There are 462 Automatic Traffic Counters (ATC) sites located across the county.
+These predominately cover the major A and B road network along with some more heavily trafficked unclassified roads (for further information on the M40, A34 and A43 please refer to Highways England).
+Of these ATC 56% continuously count traffic flows while the remaining 44% are used to gather 1 to 2 weeks worth of data per year.

 We carry out a series of automatic and manual cycle counts across the county to monitor the proportion of trips made by bicycle.
 Manual cycle counts are picked up in the above MCC survey list.
 Cycle movements can be obtained from the following survey types pedestrian/cycle, link count and junction count.